OrdnanceSurvey/osdatahub-js/README.md

 Optional Parameters (add as named arguments e.g. `{crs: 27700}`):

 - `offset` (integer, default 0) - The starting position to collect features
-- `limit` (integrer, default 1,000) - The maximum number of features to return
+- `limit` (integer, default 1,000) - The maximum number of features to return

 <br>